tomstrat/splitterJS/README.md

-# splitterJSPython Splitter Converted to JS
+Python Splitter Converted to JS